 Dr. Kovalenko is a leading, internationally recognized expert in theoretical and computational methods of modeling on multiple space and time scales, including statistical physics and electronic structure theory.
-His focus is development of theoretical methods capable of predicting the behaviour of nanosystems.
+His focus is development of theoretical methods capable of predicting the behaviour of biomolecular and nanosystems.

-- chemical reactions and nanocatalysis in solution;
+- Chemical reactions and nanocatalysis in solution;

 - Electrochemistry of solutions sorbed in nanoporous materials;